icanooooo/dbt_airbnb_modelling/README.md

 After we created the DBT project directory, we add the directory to the airflow volumes, so it can be found when it is being runned by task.

 I install dbt in this project by installing it first in the init_airflow images and then add the profiles and project folder so airflow can find them.
-Therefore, we can just use the BashOperator and run it with shell commands below as you can also see here.
+Therefore, we can just use the BashOperator and run it with shell commands below as you can also see <a href='airflow/dags/dbt_models.py'>here</a>.

 ```
 dbt run --models model_name --profiles-dir dir/to/dbt/profiles --project-dir dir/to/dbt/project